-Add the milk a few tablespoons at a time and stir vigorously to soften the mixture and the mass is of even consistency.
+- Add the milk a few tablespoons at a time and stir vigorously to soften the mixture and the mass is of even consistency.
 Keep adding and stirring the liquid into the mass a few tablespoons at a time until the milk is incorporated.
 Don’t be tempted to add all the liquid at once.
 It will result in a clumpy disaster.
 Trust me, I’ve tried.

 - While the sauce is thickening, slice the mushrooms and chop the garlic finely.
-Add 1 tsp butter to a pan, add the garlic and saute for 2 minutes over medium heat.
+Add 1 teaspoon butter to a pan, add the garlic and saute for 2 minutes over medium heat.
 Add sliced mushrooms, stir to coat, and cook for about 5 minutes.
 Sprinkle with black pepper, salt and top it into the bechamel sauce.
 Mix until well combined.

 - Take the crepes out of the oven and fill them with the mushroom cream.
 Sprinkle with fresh parsley and serve immediately.
 As they say in France – et voila, your very own crepes with creamy mushroom filling.